 Killam Awards at The Neuro

-The Neuro selects junior and senior faculty members to be honored as Killam Scholars for a period of five years to recognize the contribution of the Killam Trusts to its academic mission.
+The Neuro selects junior and senior faculty members to be honored as Killam Laureates for a period of five years to recognize the contribution of the Killam Trusts to its academic mission.